daniel-wdv/diary-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+Create a database with a name of your choice and after that, create a table with this sql statement:

+CREATE TABLE users (
+    id int AUTO_INCREMENT,
+    email varchar(255),
+    password varchar(255),
+    diary text
+);

 Just run an apache or nginx server and call "localhost/nameofthefolder" on your browser.